Local mixing of one-parameter diagonal flows on Anosov homogeneous spaces: Introduction

-In the rank one case, Anosov subgroups coincide with Zariski dense convex cocompact subgroups and \cref{thm:LocalMixingNoPsi} was obtained by Babillot \cite{Bab02} for $M$-invariant functions and by Winter \cite{Win15} in general.
+In the rank one case, Zariski dense Anosov subgroups coincide with Zariski dense convex cocompact subgroups and \cref{thm:LocalMixingNoPsi} was obtained by Babillot \cite{Bab02} for $M$-invariant functions and by Winter \cite{Win15} in general.
 Their results hold more generally whenever the BMS measure is finite.
 For coabelian subgroups of convex cocompact subgroups, local mixing was proved by Oh--Pan \cite{OP19}.

 When $\Gamma$ is a Schottky subgroup of $\SL_n(\mathbb R)$, and $\mathsf{v}$ is along a special direction called the maximal growth direction, \cref{thm:LocalMixing} was established by Thirion \cite{Thi07,Thi09} for $M$-invariant functions using renewal theory \cite{Bab88}.
 His result holds slightly more generally for Zariski dense Ping-Pong subgroups which are not necessarily Anosov as parabolic elements are allowed.
-Extending Thirion's argument for $M$-invariant functions, Sambarino \cite{Sam15} generalized the result when $\Gamma$ is the fundamental group of a compact negatively curved manifold.
+Extending Thirion's argument for $M$-invariant functions, Sambarino \cite{Sam15} generalized the result (without any mention of \cref{itm:UniformBoundOnCones,itm:UniformBoundOnCompacts}) when $\Gamma$ is the fundamental group of a compact negatively curved manifold (however, see \cref{rem:Modulus1EigenvalueProblem} about the proof).